mnemnion/StringUnits.jl/docs/src/index.md

 This is true even when we can statically determine that the span must be empty.

-The reasoning is that it's better to have consistent behavior, and for some number of ranges of disparate units, they could describe a slice with contents at one offset of a string, and be empty at a different offset.
+The reasoning is that it's better to have consistent behavior, and for some ranges of disparate units, they could describe a slice with contents at one offset of a string, and be empty at a different offset.

 `StringUnits` does fast-path empty units of the same type, since `5gr:3gr` will never have contents, and `isempty` works out of the box on these.
 But be cautious: